 - Commit to demonstrating quality improvement through activities that align to the needs of their patients.
 Information already captured within practice systems will be used to assist in developing innovative strategies that drive improvement.

 - Share a minimum set of aggregated data with Murray PHN.
-This will be in accordance with the 10 key improvement measures, soon to be released by the Department of Health, and collated at a local level by PHNs to assist in supporting improvement and understanding health needs.
+This will be in accordance with the 10 key improvement measures, and collated at a local level by PHNs to assist in supporting improvement and understanding health needs.
 Data provided will be de-identified and any measures from an individual practice will not be made available to the Department of Health.

 The Royal Australian College of General Practitioners (RACGP), Australian Medical Association (AMA), Australian College of Rural and Remote Medicine (ACRRM), Rural Doctors Association of Australia (RDAA), Australian Association of Practice Managers (AAPM) and National Aboriginal and Community Controlled Health Organisations (NACCHO) are working together as members of the Practice Incentives Program Advisory Group (PIPAG), along with the Department of Health, to ensure that the PIP QI initiative is focused on quality improvement.
 The Colleges, AMA, RDAA, AAPM and NACCHO are also working closely with PHNs to ensure the program has strong governance of general practice data.